gramineproject/gramine/Documentation/sgx-intro.rst

   deprecated

 - https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver
-  -- new one, out-of-tree, supports both non-DCAP software infrastructure (with old EPID remote-attestation technique) and the new DCAP (with new ECDSA and more "normal" PKI infrastructure).
+  -- out-of-tree, supports both non-DCAP software infrastructure (with old EPID remote-attestation technique) and the new DCAP (with new ECDSA and more "normal" PKI infrastructure).
+Deprecated in favor of the upstreamed driver (see below).

 - SGX support was upstreamed to the Linux mainline starting from 5.11.
   It currently supports only DCAP attestation.
 The driver is accessible through